vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 1. **Limit (+ limit price):** the order is priced with a static limit price, which is the worst price (i.e. highest buy price / lowest sell price) at which the order can trade.
 If the order has a persistent validity type it will remain on the order book until it fully executes, expires (as defined by the specific validity type), or is cancelled.
 1. **Pegged (+ reference, price offset):** the order is priced relative to a reference price in the market (i.e. best bid, mid, or best offer price) and is automatically repriced (losing time priority) when the reference price changes.
 Execution is as for a limit order at that price, including on entry and repricing.
 The order is removed from the book and 'parked' (in entry time priority) if the reference price is undefined, including during an auction.
 See the [Pegged Orders](./0037-OPEG-pegged_orders.md) spec for more detail.
 1. **Market:** the order is not priced and will take volume at any price (i.e. equivalent to a zero priced sell order or an infinitely priced buy order).
 Only valid on non-persistent validity types.
-1. **Post-Only (+ limit price):** Once order reaches the orderbook, this order acts identically to a limit order set at the same price.
-However, prior to being placed a check is run to ensure that the order will not (neither totally nor in any part) immediately cross with anything already on the book.
-If the order would immediately trade, it is instead immediately `Stopped` with a reason informing the trader that the order was stopped to avoid a trade occurring.
-As a result, placing a Post-Only order will never incur taker fees.

 ### Time in Force / validity